antony-jr/lenovo-legion5-15arh05-scripts/README.md

 Simple scripts and guides to work around with issues on running gnu+linux in Lenovo Legion 5 15ARH05 version.

-**See AMDGPUFIX for the brightness fix.
-It's very simple with Linux Kernel 5.12.x**.

-**IMPORTANT**: Currently a working workaround for brighness control on the integrated graphics has been made by the OpenSUSE folks [here](https://bugzilla.opensuse.org/show_bug.cgi?id=1180749), So now you can use switchable graphics with Linux too with this workaround but this needs to be upstreamed to the mainline kernel which then take months to get into the stable kernel or distros can add this patch sooner.
-But for now OpenSUSE Tumbleweed is the only distro which can solve this issue.
-(More detailed guide will follow soon-ish)
+From Linux version **5.14.x** the brightness control works out of the box, no need for workarounds.
+If you are running linux version below that then you have to use the workaround, please see the [guides](#guides).

-**The down below is tested on the latest linux kernel 5.12.9 at the time of writing.**
+**The down below is tested on the latest linux kernel 5.14.x at the time of writing.**

 ## What's Working

+ * **Brightness Control in Hybrid Graphics now works out of the box (from linux 5.14.x)**
  * Wifi, Bluetooth working perfectly (I can get upto 100 Mega Bits speed with Wifi)
  * Battery Conservation (The battery conservation mode is working as expected)
  * NVIDIA Graphics Card working perfectly with the non-free NVIDIA Driver software.
 (Novena?? works too)